software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can earn coupons for real-life commodities for rating their experience with restaurants, study spaces, etc around campus.

+As a user, I want to use the rating app so that I can use the map function to see the good places arund me.

 As a user, I want to use the rating app so that I can acknowledge events going on in places around the campus.

 As a user, I want to use the rating app so that I can know what places around campus are trendy among my peers in college.